-Most casual visitors to Canada should use their credit cards for purchases and make larger ATM local currency withdrawals at Canadian banks, but frequent travelers should talk to their banks about the best debit and credit cards for these purposes, and everyone should call their bank or credit card companies in advance to inform them of upcoming use out of the country.
+Most casual visitors to Canada should use their credit cards for purchases and make larger ATM local currency withdrawals at Canadian banks, but frequent travelers should talk to their banks about the best debit and credit cards for these purposes.
+Every traveler should call their bank or credit card companies in advance to inform them of upcoming use out of the country.

-Keep in mind that currency exchanges often cost an additional fee if performed at a foreign bank, especially at an ATM, so it's best to limit the number of cash withdrawals you make to avoid costly fees, but you'll often need cash at local establishments to pay for meals and services.
+Keep in mind that currency exchanges often cost an additional fee if performed at a foreign bank, especially at an ATM, so it's best to limit the number of cash withdrawals you make to avoid costly fees.

-Note that debit cards differ from credit cards in that they draw real-time on money in your bank account so that purchases are made by swiping, inserting, or tapping your card and entering a pin number on a terminal and immediately having those funds withdrawn, but in Canada, these terminals operate on the Interac network, a network specific to Canada, which means they can't access this information or charge your account in real-time.
+Note that debit cards differ from credit cards in that they draw real-time on money in your bank account.
+Purchases made by swiping, inserting, or tapping your card and entering a pin number on a terminal will have those funds withdrawn.
+In Canada, these terminals operate on the Interac network, a network specific to Canada, which means they can't access this information or charge your account in real-time.

 Even if your debit card does not work for point-of-sale purchases, it can be used to withdraw Canadian currency from ATMs in Canada.
 Withdrawal and exchange rate fees usually apply but will vary depending on your bank, so try to make cash withdrawals at major banks where user fees are not quite as hefty as at the small ATMs you find at retail outlets (like stores and restaurants), which typically add a three-to-five-dollar fee per transaction.

 If you travel to Canada frequently, you may want to check with your bank about setting up an account that does not ding you for extra withdrawal and currency exchange fees when out of the country.
 For example, State Farm Bank offers a debit card that allows its users to take money out of ATMs in foreign countries without charging these fees.